Skip to content

 Programming in DSPy

-DSPy is a bet on writing code instead of strings: building the right control flow is crucial.
+DSPy is a bet on writing code instead of strings.
+In other words, building the right control flow is crucial.
 Start by defining your task.
-What are the inputs to your system?
-What should your system produce as output?
+What are the inputs to your system and what should your system produce as output?
 Is it a chatbot over your data or perhaps a code assistant?
 Or maybe a system for translation, for highlighting snippets from search results, or for generating reports with citations?

 As you do this, craft and try a handful of examples of the inputs to your program.
 Consider using a powerful LM at this point, or a couple of different LMs, just to understand what's possible.
 Record interesting (both easy and hard) examples you try.
 This will be useful when you are doing evaluation and optimization later.